-No triggers of impairment were identified on the loan receivable, with interest always received in accordance with the terms of the loan.
-The debtor has a long term credit rating of A/A-1 negative outlook from Standard & Poor's.
+No triggers of impairment were identified on the loan receivable, with interest continuing to be received in accordance with the terms of the loan.
+The debtor has a long term credit rating of A negative outlook from Standard & Poor's.
 Given this rating, the Board does not expect the counterparty to fail to meet its obligations.
+At year end, the Company did not have any passed due or impaired receivables.